Malicious script and connection detection

 - Typosquatting & Impersonation

-Each script considered malicious can belong to several categories.
+Each script or connection considered malicious can belong to several categories.